 Ronda is also part of the official Andalusian Wine Route.
-The region’s climate is auspicious to wine-making with many hours of sunshine and mild climate year round.
-Sherry actually comes from here!
+The region’s climate is auspicious for wine-making with many hours of sunshine and a mild climate year-round.
+Sherry comes from here!
 Ronda itself has a few establishments where this local fortified wine can be sampled, but it is worth taking to the road and visiting the surrounding wineries for a different experience.

 Day 8-10: Cádiz

 Our final stop was the ancient city of Cádiz.
 Founded some 3,000 years ago, it is believed to be one of the oldest cities in Europe.
 Due to its strategic position, as the gateway to the Mediterranean Sea and Europe and located only 14km from the African continent, the port of Cádiz has great historical significance.
 Indeed, this is where the Moors are believed to have entered and conquered the land, and it is also where Christopher Columbus departed on his voyages to the Americas.